Skip to main content

 Determining Whether Negligent Maintenance Applies to a Subrogation Claim

-Understanding and obtaining all of this information will help you determine the main question in applying negligent maintenance: Was this a known issue that was ignored?
+Understanding and obtaining all of this information will help determine the main question in applying negligent maintenance: Was this a known issue that was ignored?

-1. the tortfeasor knew of issue,
+1. The tortfeasor knew of the issue.